0x8000-0000/samx-java/doc/roadmap.md

 Done

+* [0.1.5] Add support for including a SAMx document in another SAMx document.

-* Initial support for XML serialization.
+* [0.1.3] Initial support for XML serialization.